OfficeDev/office-js-docs-pr/docs/testing/troubleshoot-manifest.md

     npm install -g office-addin-manifest
     ```

-1. Run the following command *in the folder of your project that contains the manifest file*.
+1. Run the following command *in the folder of your project that contains the manifest file* (replacing `MANIFEST_FILE` with the name of the manifest file).

     ```command&nbsp;line
     office-addin-manifest validate MANIFEST_FILE